fanoframework/fanoframework.github.io/deployment/load-balancer-setup/index.md

 Replace with `--deploy-lb-fcgi` for setting up FastCGI web application with load balancer.

-## Running multiple application with load balancer
+## Running multiple applications with load balancer

 Build the application and then run two applications at once with consecutive listening ports.